l3ch4tno1r/Command_Line_3D/README.md

 This is a little amateur project of a 3D Graphic Engine from made from scratch using only the command prompt console.
 No hardware acceleration, no OpenGL...
 Just the CPU doing its best.

-You can find some demonstrations by clicking the image below :
+You can find some demonstrations on the [LCN Tech Youtube channel](https://thecherno.com/engine) :

 [![Command Prompt 3D Engine Demo](https://img.youtube.com/vi/P9vdiZ7gYO0/0.jpg)](https://www.youtube.com/playlist?list=PL0NNmrIQvIJHCW-YMVOoleqvXrl2RSmlE)